 She has over 20 years’ experience in educational development and fundraising, having served as Assistant Director of Development at Trinity Foundation and Deputy Director of Galway University Foundation.
 Since 2003, she has been Director of Public Affairs at NUI Galway, during a period of exponential growth and development, which has seen the University steadily increase its position in global rankings.

-Claire McLaughlin represents GMIT on the board.
-She has been a member of staff there, lecturing in Art and Design since 2000.
-Her work with the board includes the encouragement of students to volunteer with Music for Galway and to experience the live performance of classical music, often for the first time.
+Claire McLaughlin joined the board as the GMIT representative.
+She has has recently taken early retirement, having been a member of staff there, lecturing in Art and Design since 2000.
+Her work with the Board continues to include the encouragement of students to volunteer with Music for Galway and to experience the live performance of classical music, often for the first time.
+She also brings her experience in assessing and managing risk to the Board.
 Claire maintains her own art practice through the medium of clay.
 Her interest in music finds expression in singing.
-She has recently commenced a practice-led PhD which will explore the inclusion of song in her art practice.
+She is engaged in ongoing research which will explore the inclusion of song and sound in her art practice.

 Ludmila Snigireva works at NUI, Maynooth teaching Russian to MA students at the Department of History.
 She is also a teacher and Russian Development Officer at Marino Institute of Education.
 Her interests and education are passionately connected with arts, music and literature and that is why Ludmila also teaches Russian Literature at Centre for Adult Learning and Professional Development at NUI, Galway.